jlink/how-to-specify-it/README.md

 a.k.a. _properties_.

 Throughout the paper he uses [QuickCheck in Haskell](http://hackage.haskell.org/package/QuickCheck) as tool and language of choice.
-Since some of my readers are not familiar with Haskell I want to transfer the examples into Java using [jqwik](https://jqwik.net) as property testing library.
+Since quite some developers are not familiar with Haskell I want to transfer the examples into Java using [jqwik](https://jqwik.net) as property testing library.
 [John was kind enough](https://twitter.com/rjmh/status/1147034204439490560) to allow me to use _his text_ enriched by my examples.
-The paper is published under [CC-BY license](https://creativecommons.org/licenses/by/2.0/) which also holds for my "remix".
+His paper is published under [CC-BY license](https://creativecommons.org/licenses/by/2.0/) and so is my "remix".

 #### Changes I made to the original text

-John's original text is formatted
+John's original text

-> as a quotation.
+> is formatted as quotation,

 whereas my sentences are just normal paragraphs.

-I sometimes left out a few words or sentences that do not make sense in the Java context.
+In a few places I left out a couple of words or sentences that do not make sense in the Java context.
+In one situation I skipped over almost a full page - this is noted in the text.
+Where necessary inserted a few sentences of my own to explain differences between the original and my translated version.

 Additionally I translated Haskell style variable names to longer Java names:
 - `t` became `bst` or `bst1`
 - `t′` became `bst2`
 - `k` became `key` or `key1`